scalikejdbc/scalikejdbc.github.io/source/documentation/connection-pool.html.md

 ### Using Another ConnectionPool Implementation
 <hr/>

-If you want to use another one which is not Commons DBCP as the connection provider, You can also specify your own `ConnectionPoolFactory` as follows:
+To utilize a different connection pool provider, such as c3p0, define your own `ConnectionPoolFactory`:

 ```scala
 /**